Spin squeezing and concurrence under Lee-Yang dephasing channels: Multiprobes only coupled to their own bath

 \section{Multiprobes only coupled to their own bath}

+In the previous section, we have proposed the Lee-Yang dephasing channels and have proven that the probe(s)-bath system, whose ferromagnetic Ising bath is under zero field, is a Lee-Yang dephasing channel.
 In this section, we calculate the coherence, the rescaled concurrence and the spin-squeezing parameter of multiprobes only respectively coupled to their own bath.
 And we discuss the influence of the bath spins number $N_b$, the inverse temperature $\beta$, the probes number $N$ and the twisted angle $\theta$ on the them.

-We consider the standard one-axis twisted state as the initial state under the dephasing channel.
-Therefore, we have the total Hamiltonian and the unitary matrix